-- 2. The OCDSDA and OCDSCK pins are the OCDS dedicated pins and only available for the EV chip with the part number BS67V350C. - 3.
-For less pin-count package types there will be unbonded pins which should be properly configured to avoid unwanted current consumption resulting from floating input conditions.
+2. The OCDSDA and OCDSCK pins are supplied as OCDS dedicated pins and as such only available for the BS66V3x0C device which is the OCDS EV chip for the BS66F3x0C device.

+3. For less pin-count package types there will be unbonded pins which should be properly configured to avoid unwanted current consumption resulting from floating input conditions.
 Refer to the "Standby Current Considerations" and "Input/Output Ports" sections.